 Many video-conferencing platforms like Microsoft Teams, Zoom, Webex or GoToMeeting allow numerous participants to join the meeting, making them suitable for online focus groups.
-Many of the platforms allow you to record sessions which facilitates easy transcription of data.
-You might want to consider the acceptability of the video-conferencing platform to your participants.
-It is likely they will feel more comfortable with a platform they are already familiar with and might prefer a platform they can access without a registration or subscription.
+Many platforms allow you to record sessions, which facilitates easy transcription of data.
+Participants will feel more comfortable with a platform they are already familiar with and might prefer a platform they can access without a registration or subscription.

 Remote interviews

-There are various types of interviews in different classification systems.
-Often a distinction is made between unstructured, semi-structured and structured interviews or between standardised/closed and reflexive/open interviews.
-As the semi-structured interview is the most widely used form of interview, this tool will concentrate on semi-structured interviews.

-First this tool will give some general information and guidance on what to consider and how to conduct interviews, before going into the details of conducting remote interviews.
+There are various types of interview classification systems, unstructured, semi-structured, and structured interviews, standardized/closed and reflexive/open interviews.
+This tool will concentrate on semi-structured interviews as they are the most widely used form of interview.This tool will give some general information and guidance on what to consider and how to conduct interviews before going into the details of conducting remote interviews.

 Sample size

-Your chosen sample size will mainly depend on the kind of analysis you want to conduct.
-In Grounded theory for example the point of saturation (no new insights can be gained by conducting more interviews) is often reached at about 25 interviews (25).
-Braun and Clarke recommend 6 - 10 interviews for small projects, 10 - 20 interviews for medium projects and 30+ interviews for large projects, when doing Thematic analysis (26).
-In Interpretative Phenomenological Analysis (IPA) the number of participants can be between 2 and 25 (27).
-Make sure you decide on your methodology and method of analysis before you recruit and select participants, so your selection and sample size fit the analysis.
+Your chosen sample size will mainly depend on analysis you plan to conduct.
+In Grounded theory, for example, the point of saturation (no new insights can be gained by conducting more interviews) is often reached at about 25 interviews (25).
+Braun and Clarke recommend 6 - 10 interviews for small projects, 10 - 20 for medium projects and 30+ interviews for large projects when doing thematic analysis (26).
+In Interpretative Phenomenological Analysis (IPA), the number of participants can be between 2 and 25 (27).
+Make sure you decide on your methodology and method of analysis before recruiting and selecting participants, so your selection and sample size fit the analysis.

 Interview guide

-As good preparation is the key to success when using interviews as a research method, the first step is to design an interview guide.
-An interview guide is composed of a series of questions, which guides the “conversation” between the researcher and the participant.
-The first goal of the interview guide is to build trust and establish rapport before generating detailed and rich data, relevant to the research question.

-In order to develop a useful interview guide you have to have a certain amount of knowledge about the topic (see chapter on Review of the literature).
-After brainstorming questions relating to all you want to research, there are several points to reflect on, in order to structure the questions and to design a coherent interview guide.
+Preparation is the key to success when conducting interviews as a research method.
+The first step is to design an interview guide composed of questions that guides the discussion between the researcher and the participant.
+The goal of the interview guide is to build trust and establish rapport between the interviewer and the participant to generating detailed and rich data relevant to the research question.
+To develop a useful interview guide, you must have a certain amount of knowledge about the topic (see chapter on Review of the literature).
+After brainstorming questions related to the research, there are several points to reflect on to structure the questions and to design a coherent interview guide.

-First there needs to be an opening as well as a closing question.
-Beware, that the research question is not an interview question, even if it might be tempting to use it as your opening question.
-Instead start with a question centering the conversation on the general topic under investigation.
-The question should be formulated openly so that the interviewee feels they have a “blank page”, which they can fill with their own words and by their own creative means.
+First, there needs to be an opening and a closing question.
+Beware that the research question is not an interview question, even if it might be tempting to use it as your opening question.
+Instead, start with a question to centre the conversation on the general topic under investigation.
+The question should be formulated openly so that the interviewee feels they have a “blank page” that they can fill with their own words and by their own creative means.

-The closing question is often designed to allow participants to raise issues they have not yet talked about but find important.
+The closing question is often designed to allow participants to raise issues they have not yet discussed but find necessary.
 This can generate unexpected and very useful data!
-Typical closing or clean-up questions are: “Is there anything else you would like to share, that we have not yet talked about?” or “If you could make a wish for the future, relating to what we talked about, what would that be?”.
+Examples of closing or clean-up questions include: “Is there anything else you would like to share that we have not yet talked about?” or “If you could make a wish for the future relating to what we talked about, what would that be?”.